 Pull over at Moraine Park for prime wildlife watching.
 More than 3,000 elk and 800 bighorn sheep live in Rocky Mountain National Park, and this U-shaped valley is a regular gathering spot for bugling elk.
 Keep an eye out for mule deer, coyotes, eagles and the occasional moose.

 Estes Park is the gateway into the national park, but it’s also a destination unto itself.
-Window-shop along Elkhorn Avenue, Estes Park’s bustling main thoroughfare.
+Stop by The Barrel, a seasonal alfresco beer garden, and window-shop along Elkhorn Ave., Estes' bustling main thoroughfare.
 Filled with one-of-a-kind stores, several fine restaurants and plenty of places for an afternoon snack, the area is just steps from the park’s eastern entrance.
 Stop for coffee and sit outside on the Riverwalk.

 One block off Elkhorn Avenue, the beautifully landscaped path follows the Big Thompson River as it flows through town.
 Take the path east for a tranquil walk around Lake Estes or stop at the marina to rent bikes, pontoon boats or kayaks.
-Then, enjoy a glass of wine paired with a made-in-Colorado snack inside Snowy Peak Winery’s newly expanded tasting room or ride 1,100 feet up the side of Prospect Mountain on the aerial tramway for fantastic views of Estes and the surrounding peaks.
+Then, enjoy a glass of wine paired with a made-in-Colorado snack inside Snowy Peak Winery’s newly expanded tasting room, the new Dancing Pines Distillery tasting room downtown or the new Big Beaver Brewery at Marys Lake Lodge.
+Or ride 1,100 feet up the side of Prospect Mountain on the Aerial Tramway for fantastic views of Estes and the surrounding peaks.

 Wind down with cocktails and dinner at the storied Stanley Hotel.
 The elegant 103-year-old, white-pillared landmark sits on a hill overlooking downtown Estes Park.
 Guided ghost tours take you through an underground tunnel and reveal how Stephen King was inspired to write The Shining while staying in room 217.
 Stop by the beautifully crafted antique Cascades Whiskey Bar to choose from 250 different wine labels and the largest whiskey collection in the state.